Germany to provide further €15 million in military aid to Lebanon

 A well-equipped and trained Lebanese army, whose soldiers are paid like any other army, "is just as important as a Lebanese government capable of acting," said Baerbock.

-Such an army is an indispensable component in exercising effective checks on Lebanese territory and containing armed militias and terrorist organizations, she said.
-UNIFIL's cooperation with the Lebanese army is central to this.
+Such an army is an indispensable component in exercising effective checks on Lebanese territory and containing armed militias and terrorist organizations, she said, noting that UNIFIL's cooperation with the Lebanese army is central to this.

+The money is to be used to pay for the procurement of fuel, for example.
+However, it is also about medium-term measures, such as better border surveillance on the land side.
+The increase is being carried out in close coordination with international partners, in particular the US, France and Britain.
+It has also been agreed with Israel.

+Baerbock called for "maximum military restraint from all sides.
+We need de-escalation from all sides."

+"The war in Gaza against Hamas must not be used as an excuse to open another front and provoke a regional war," she warned.

 UNIFIL has been monitoring the border area between Israel and Lebanon since 1978.
-The blue helmet mission is one of the oldest active UN observer missions.
+The peacekeeping mission is one of the oldest active UN observer missions.
 Just over 10,000 soldiers are currently involved in the mission.

 The German Armed Forces currently have around 200 soldiers on the mission; the mandate allows for up to 300 soldiers.
 Lebanon has been a partner country of the German government's reinforcement initiative since 2016.